Stars of the screen

 Discover plenty to see and do at Rainham Hall including 300-year-old interiors, changing exhibitions with historical interpretation and a community garden full of seasonal interest.

-Wander around the community garden this spring or discover walking routes to Rainham Hall, taking in nature reserves, river walks and varied urban green spaces.
+Wander around the community garden this autumn or discover walking routes to Rainham Hall, taking in nature reserves, river walks and varied urban green spaces.
 Routes are part of the London Loop and connected to public transport.

 Piece together the history of Rainham Hall.
 From a shipping merchant to a Vogue photographer, discover some of the people who lived, worked and played here over nearly 400 years.